Glenfield is set to become South West Sydney’s premier regional sporting and education destination.

 Over time, infrastructure will be provided to support development.

 Plans for Glenfield also includes revitalizing Glenfield Parklands in partnership with Campbelltown Council, to fund 43 ha of new and improved public open space.
 Delivered through the Parks for People program it will offer a mix of new public open green space and better access to the Georges River, as well as conserving and protecting the Indigenous landscape.

 Hurlstone Agricultural High School

 The Department of Education are leading the plans for Hurlstone Agricultural High School.
 We have worked with the Department of Education to finalise the Glenfield Place Strategy and ensure the ongoing success of Hurlstone Agricultural High School.

 The NSW Government will be investing in the future of Hurlstone Agricultural High School to continue its legacy of contribution to agricultural education.
 Students will benefit from contemporary agricultural education through a farm and boarding upgrade including fit for purpose farming technology in a centralised farm hub.
 The proposed upgrades include new farm facilities, a new farm layout and new and upgraded boarding.
-Find out more about the NSW Schools Infrastructure project.
+To find out more, go to NSW Schools Infrastructure.